dalenysivilay/nuxt-shopify/README.md

 ## Development Server

-Start the Nuxt 3 development server on http://localhost:3000 and Strapi development server on https://localhost:1377:
+Start the Nuxt 3 development server on http://localhost:3000 and Sanity development server on https://localhost:3333:

 ```bash
 pnpm dev
 ```